chengjackjelly/chengjackjelly.github.io/markdown/mscthesis-paper-reading-preparation.md

 💡 Snowflake: Within each file, the values of same column or attribute are grouped together and heavily compressed.
 Each table file has a header contain the offsets of each column within the file.

+__Compute QUERY: Virtual Warehouse__

+- Isolation

+    Each query runs on one VW.
+VM of different size can have different number of worker nodes (a EC2 instance).
+Worker nodes not shared across VWs resulting in strong __performance isolation__ for queries.

+- Consistent hashing: improve caching with query optimizer

+    LRU used to manage cache replacement in each worker node.
+Optimizer assigns input file sets to worker nodes using consistent hashing over table file names.
+    The queries accessing to same table file will then be put to the same worker node.

+- Execution engine